The digital factory in manufacturing: Supply chain

 Supply chain management tools can help you keep the right supplies and parts on hand, while analytics can help you predict future sales trends so you can proactively adjust supply rates on the fly.
 One consulting company says order fill rates should hover around 95%, with a goal of 100% – so if you’re not tracking this metric, you’re probably already behind the competition.

 This seems like a no-brainer, but metrics related to customer satisfaction are often overlooked.
 Choose metrics such as overall customer satisfaction that can inform your supply chain, writes Rob O’Byrne, group managing director at the Logistics Bureau:

 “For instance, average customer satisfaction tells you about what your customers think of you after the different deliveries you have made and other factors from the past.
 However, the same indicator can also point to likely customer retention rates, new customers acquired through referrals, and thence to changes in S & OP costs and, ultimately, to future supply chain profitability.”

 Read the rest of the series, "The digital factory in manufacturing":

-Visit our manufacturing page to learn more about industry-specific solutions and trends.
+Visit Manufacturing IT Solutions to learn more about industry-specific solutions and trends and how .

 Share this with others